Frequently Asked Questions

-Generally, yes.
-In recent years, students who are selected for admission and financial support receive a stipend (currently $2,060/month minus taxes; $18,540 for the Academic Year) and a full tuition waiver up to 16 credits.
+Only our PhD program comes with support.
+In recent years, students who are selected for admission and financial support receive a stipend (updated amount of $19,500 for the Academic Year ( Fall $9,750 & Spring $9,750) and Summer $6,500 with a full tuition waiver up to 16 credits.
 Students receiving financial support conduct either 20 hours per week of either assisted research or as a teaching assistant in either the Physics or Chemistry department.

 In addition to the stipend and tuition remission for the academic year, students may receive a partial health insurance credit to be applied towards a health insurance plan for graduate students offered through Kent State University.

 Our Master's program is a self-supporting program that does not come with any support in regards to a stipend, tuition waiver, or partial health insurance waiver.
 If you are needing support of any kind, it is suggested that you apply for the PhD program.